ObengKojo23/chinook-sql-analytics/docs/findings_report.md

 - **Top Artists:**
   - **Iron Maiden ($138.60)**, **U2 ($105.93)**, and **Metallica ($90.09)** dominate artist revenue, confirming **Rock/Metal** as the core genre drivers.
-  - Long tail of artists generates moderate revenue — potential for curated exposure.
+  - Long tail of artists generates moderate revenue which indicates potential for curated exposure.

 - **Revenue by Media Type (format):**
   - **MPEG audio files** contribute **$1,956.24** representing and overwhelming **84.01%** of the total revenue.